The Perfect Weekend in Sydney – Where to eat, drink and shop if you love vintage, and luxury but only have a couple of days to spare.

 Address: 319 South Dowling St, Darlinghurst Sydney

 For luxury lingerie head straight to Baby Likes to Pony, a boutique with the best selection for those, who like myself, believe that what’s underneath counts.
-You will not only find there brands such as; Bordelle, DSTM, Something Wicked, MURMUR, AMORALLE, Jaun Paul Gaultier and The Model Traitor but you will also find incredibly welcoming, helpful and knowledgeable staff who’ll help you find the perfect treat for the body and the soul.
+You will not only find brands such as; Bordelle, DSTM, Something Wicked, MURMUR, AMORALLE, Jean-Paul Gaultier and The Model Traitor but you will also find incredibly welcoming, helpful and knowledgeable staff who’ll help you find the perfect treat for the body and the soul.
 As you can see from the picture below I didn’t keep my clothes on for long.
-What can I say except that It was Beyond My Control. 🙂
+What can I say except that It Was Beyond My Control. 🙂

 Potts Point Vintage – for the best selection of vintage clothes!

 Address: 2/8a Hughes St, Potts Point NSW 2011 Sydney

 For a fantastic selection of vintage clothes go to Potts Point Vintage owned by the wonderful Arnold Kieldaard.
 You can find there both; vintage and pre-owned designer clothes and accessories.
 Very reasonably priced and you will get great customer service.
 Had it not been for the fact that I had no space in my suitcase I would have bought half the store, especially some of the coats!

 Potts Point is one of my favourite parts of Sydney!